3 How Markets Work: Supply and Demand and Equilibrium

 Consider the second graph above.
 It’s showing me my demand curve for tea, but now there’s a new situation.
 I’m going to the store to buy COFFEE, which I consider a substitute with tea.
 (That language just established relevance!)
 At the store I see that coffee is on sale, so I put a lot of coffee in my cart.
 What happens to my demand for tea, which was also on my shopping list?

 Again, the 3-step process.
 Is coffee-on-sale relevant to my demand for tea?
 Yes.
 Is lower-price-for-coffee a variable on either axis?
 No!
-So I will shift my demand curve for tea downwards or to the left, because I will want less coffee at any given price.
+So I will shift my demand curve for tea downwards or to the left, because I will want less tea at any given price.

 Shifting supply curves